 The Australian Government Department of Education runs two HCWA programs.

 This program helps improve the educational outcomes for school-age children with autism spectrum disorder (ASD) through:

 - professional development for teachers and other school staff to help school students with ASD achieve better educational outcomes

 - workshops and information sessions for parents and carers of school students with ASD, including online access.

 For more information, visit Positive Partnerships and register to use the online learning portal for parents and teachers.

 Autism Specific Early Learning and Care Centres

-The Autism Specific Early Learning and Care Centres provide early learning programs and specific support for children with ASD.
-The centres are accredited long-day child care centres and provide services based on best practice principles for working with children with ASD.
+Autism Specific Early Learning and Care Centres offer early learning programs and support for children with ASD.
+The centres are accredited long day care centres and provide services based on best practice principles for working with children with ASD.

-If you would like more information about the Helping Children with Autism package, call the Helping Children with Autism Inquiry Line on 1800 778 581 or email email@example.com.
+If you want more information about Helping Children with Autism (HCWA), call the HCWA Early Intervention Helpdesk on 1800 778 581 or email email@example.com.